“Before I formed thee in the belly I knew thee…” —Jeremiah 1:5

 There are no vivid memories in my noggin of any event before the age of four or five.
 In fact, there really aren’t any vague memories which i can recall either.
 Perhaps it is this way for most people, i don’t know— similar to Agent Elizabeth Keen of TV’s Blacklist, memories blocked from an early age by an anti-hero super villain— or perhaps not.

 1960 was the year of my birth.
-It was the year the first electronic wrist watch was introduced to the world.
-It was the year of felt-tip pens, artificial tanning creams and weather and communications satellites.
-It was the year Barbie found a dream house as well as a soul mate in Ken, when G.I.
-Joe action figures emerged as a boy’s counterpart to Barbie, when Rock’em Sock’em Robots battled it out in a plastic ring, when the Slip’n Slide provided kids from suburban families who couldn’t afford a pool with summer entertainment, when young girls could bake semi-edible confectionary delights for their fathers with the Easy-Bake Oven, and when boys could likewise create edible candy bugs with the Creepy Crawlers Thingmaker.
+The electronic wrist watch was also born in 1960.
+1960 was the year of felt-tip pens, artificial tanning creams and weather and communications satellites.
+Barbie found a dream house as well as a soul mate in Ken.
+G.I.
+Joe action figures emerged as a boy’s counterpart to Barbie.
+Rock’em Sock’em Robots battled it out in a plastic ring.
+The Slip’n Slide provided kids from suburban families who couldn’t afford a pool with summer entertainment.
+Young girls could bake semi-edible confectionary delights for their fathers with the Easy-Bake Oven.
+Boys could likewise by creating edible candy bugs with the Creepy Crawlers Thingmaker.

-It was the year John F. Kennedy was elected the 35th president of the United States of America.
+Americans elected John F. Kennedy as the 35th president of the United States in 1960.

 In 1960, the number one song for the year was the theme music for the 1959 movie, A Summer Place, starring Richard Egan, Dorothy McGuire, Troy Donahue and Sandra Dee.
 The “Theme to A Summer Place”, by Percy Faith and His Orchestra, climbed to #1 on the Billboard Charts from February 22nd and held the numero uno position for 9 weeks.